 - Researching potential properties & scheduling showings

-- Walking their clients through properties
+- Showing their clients various properties of interest

 - Presenting offers and negotiating on behalf of their clients